RustyQuasar/Hardware-Hack-Days/docs/info.md

 ## How it works

-Uses Flip-Flop D, AND gates, Inverted gates, and MUX gates.
+Uses an OR gate, AND gate, Inverted gate, and a MUX gate.

 An Inverted gate is connected to ui[0] and is recieved by uo[0], any input will be inverted.
 An AND gate is connected to ui[1] and ui[2], but is received by uo[2].
 Unless both inputs are 1, uo[2] will recieve 0.